updated 12/21/22

 - General Commercial (C-2)

-- Input an address, owner name, or parcel number, then click search.
+- Input an address, owner name, or parcel number.

-- From the aerial map, click on "District Information" which will display the zone district.
-Alternatively, you can select "Legend" in the lower left hand corner to expand the menu then select the "Zoning+" layer for a colored overlay to populate the map (this may take a few moments to display).
+- From the map, click on "Change Layers" icon in the upper right hand corner and check the "Zoning" layer (this may take a few moments to display).

 REPORT A CONCERN